International Fellowship of Christians and Jews: History

 James Rudin, a senior inter-religious adviser for the American Jewish Community, described Eckstein as "well-respected within the American Jewish mainstream.
 Until he came along, evangelicals and Jews were like ships passing in the night."

 Eckstein died on February 6, 2019.
-His daughter, Yael Eckstein, succeeded him as president of the Fellowship.
+His daughter, Yael Eckstein, succeeded him as president of Fellowship.

 In 2020, as the COVID-19 pandemic created more needs for individuals and elderly in Israel, The Fellowship allocated $20 million in emergency funding, on top of its regular programming, under the guidance of Yael Eckstein.

 In 2022, Yael Eckstein led The Fellowship to establish a $4 million emergency fund for Ukraine.
 The Fellowship was able to work with partners already on the ground in the former Soviet Union to set up a help hotline and deliver emergency aid to Jewish communities displaced by war.
 They supplied ongoing basic needs to Ukraine even during the Jewish holiday of Passover.
+In a 2024 report on Jewish aid efforts in Ukraine, The Jerusalem Post wrote that IFCJ said it had helped nearly 80,000 refugees with essential needs along the Ukrainian border, organized seven humanitarian aid flights to Moldova carrying 95 tons of supplies in 2022, and operated 28 aliyah flights and eight medical flights that year, bringing 5,082 Jews to Israel.

 Organizational structure

 The organization has headquarters in Chicago and Jerusalem.
 It is supervised by an independent board of directors, Jewish and Christian.
 Yael Eckstein serves as The Fellowship's President & CEO.
-Among the organization's key people are Robin Van Etten (COO), Jackie Gotwalt (executive director of IFCJ Canada), Youngmi Kim (CEO in Korea) and Bishop Paul Lanier (Chairman of the Board of Directors).
+Among the organization's key people are Robin Van Etten (United States CEO & Global Chief Operating Officer), Jackie Gotwalt (executive director of IFCJ Canada), Youngmi Kim (CEO in Korea), and Rev. Johnnie Moore (Chairman of the Board), while Bishop Paul Lanier is listed as Chairman Emeritus.

-The Organization's main areas of assistance include:
+The organization's main areas of assistance include: